albertalvin8080/Spring-Boot-Essentials-2/README.md

 http://localhost:8080/swagger-ui/index.html
 ```

-Now try to do some requests.
+Now try to make some requests.

 ## Other functionalities
 Prometheus is running at: